TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.generator.rst

 :mod:`email.message`.

-Because strings cannot represent binary data, the :class:`Generator` class must convert any binary data in any message it flattens to an ASCII compatible format, by converting them to an ASCII compatible :mailheader:`Content-Transfer_Encoding`.
+Because strings cannot represent binary data, the :class:`Generator` kundi must convert any binary data in any message it flattens to an ASCII compatible format, by converting them to an ASCII compatible :mailheader:`Content-Transfer_Encoding`.
 Using the terminology of the email